'My most painful loss' - tears flow again on Centre

 It felt like it was going to be Jabeur's year.

 She served her time in last year's final when she took the first set before being beaten by Elena Rybakina.
-Throughout that run she had had the Venus Rose Water dish as the image on the lockscreen on her phone.
+Throughout that run she had had the Venus Rosewater dish as the image on the lockscreen on her phone.

-This year, lockscreen changed to her niece and nephew, the ghost of Rybakina was banished in the quarter-finals over three tight sets.
+This year, the lockscreen changed to her niece and nephew, the ghost of Rybakina was banished in the quarter-finals over three tight sets.

 Aryna Sabalenka, this year's Australian Open winner, was beaten amid a wave of momentum in the semi-finals with Jabeur seemingly on course to become the first African or Arab woman to win a Grand Slam singles title.